Battle of the Alamo: Background

-In 1835, following the repeal of the federalist 1824 Constitution of Mexico, Mexico adopted Las Siete Leyes (“The Seven Laws”), a new constitutional framework that replaced the First Mexican Republic with a unitary republic officially named the Mexican Republic (República Mexicana).
-The laws were formalized on 15 December 1835 under President Antonio López de Santa Anna and enacted in 1836.
-Intended to centralize and strengthen the national government, they reflected conservative leaders’ belief—after a decade of political instability, economic stagnation, and foreign threats—that Mexico required a more centralized model than the U.S.-inspired federalism of 1824.
+In 1835, following the repeal of the federalist 1824 Constitution of Mexico, Mexico adopted Las Siete Leyes ("The Seven Laws"), a new constitutional framework that replaced the First Mexican Republic with a unitary republic officially named the Mexican Republic (República Mexicana).

-New policies such as banning slavery, changes to immigration, and increased enforcement of laws and import tariffs incited many immigrants to revolt.
+New policies that entailed restricting or eliminating slavery, limiting immigration from the U.S., and increased enforcement of laws and import tariffs (tariffs had initially been waived for seven years) incited many immigrants to revolt.
 The border region of Mexican Texas was largely populated by immigrants from the United States, some legal but most illegal.
+Mexico tried to end Anglo American immigration in 1830, but their number doubled by 1834, from 10,000 to 21,000).
+Some immigrants had brought large numbers of slaves with them, so that by 1836, there were approximately 5,000 enslaved persons in a total non-native population estimated at 38,470.
+Campbell, author of the first book-length study of slavery in Texas in 1989, says slavery was minimized within Texas by "many historians, writers, and creators of popular culture" who "preferred to see Texas as essentially western rather than southern."
+The Handbook of Texas lacked an entry on slavery, and what Campbell calls the "best state history" devoted less than three pages to it.
+Campbell notes that in the 1850s more than a quarter of free Texas families owned slaves, and the latter constituted 30% of the state's population, percentages comparable to that of Virginia, "the oldest slave state in the Union."

-Some of these immigrants brought large numbers of slaves with them, so that by 1836, there were approximately 5,000 enslaved persons in a total non-native population estimated at 38,470.
-These people were accustomed to a federalist government which made special exemptions from Mexican law exclusively for them, and to extensive individual rights including the right to own slaves.
-This led to their growing displeasure at Mexico's law enforcement and shift towards centralism when the centralized government ended local federal exemptions to the ban on slavery, previously negotiated by Stephen Austin and others.
-Already suspicious after previous United States attempts to purchase Mexican Texas, Mexican authorities blamed much of the Texian unrest on United States immigrants, most of whom had entered illegally and made little effort to adapt to the Mexican culture, and who continued the practice of slavery after it had been abolished in Mexico.
+The colonists were accustomed to a federalist government that made special exemptions from Mexican law exclusively for them, and to extensive individual rights, including the right to own slaves.
+Mexico's shift towards centralism and its interest in enforcing its laws resulted in growing displeasure among the colonists, particularly when the centralized government ended local federal exemptions to the ban on slavery, previously negotiated by Stephen Austin and others.
+Already suspicious after previous United States attempts to purchase Texas, Mexican authorities blamed much of the Texian unrest on United States immigrants.
+Most of them had entered illegally and made little effort to adapt to the Mexican culture, and they continued the practice of slavery in violation of Mexico laws.

 In October, Texians engaged Mexican troops in the first official battle of the Texas Revolution.
 Determined to quell the rebellion of immigrants, Santa Anna began assembling a large force, the Army of Operations in Texas, to restore order.
 Most of his soldiers were less-experienced recruits, many conscripted.

 The Fall of the Alamo, painted by Theodore Gentilz in 1844, depicts the Alamo complex from the south.
-The Low Barracks, the chapel, and the wooden palisade connecting them are in the foreground.
+The Low Barracks, the church, and the wooden palisade connecting them are in the foreground.